-Semtech Corporation (together with its consolidated subsidiaries, the "Company" or "Semtech") is a global supplier of analog and mixed-signal semiconductor products.
-The end-customers for the Company's products are primarily original equipment manufacturers ("OEMs") that produce and sell electronics.
+Semtech Corporation (together with its consolidated subsidiaries, the "Company" or "Semtech") is a global supplier of high performance analog, mixed-signal semiconductors and advanced algorithms.
+The end customers for the Company's products are primarily original equipment manufacturers ("OEMs") that produce and sell electronics.